imcf/auto-subtitle/README.md

 - `--input_dir DIR` — process all videos in a folder (common extensions: mp4, mov, mkv, avi, webm, mpg).
 See `--recursive` to include subfolders.
 - `--recursive` — when used with `--input_dir`, recursively scan the directory tree for videos.
-- `--output_dir, -o DIR` — where to write output files (videos & SRTs).
+- `--output_dir, -o DIR` — where to write output files (videos).
 Defaults to the current directory.
+SRT files are saved next to the original video files when `--output_srt True`.
-- `--output_srt True` — write SRT files in `output_dir` besides the video files.
+- `--output_srt True` — write SRT files next to the original video files (same directory), using the same basename as the video (e.g., `video.mp4` → `video.srt`).
 - `--srt_only True` — only write SRT files; do not burn/encode video outputs.
 - `--subtitle_mode [burn|embed|external]` —
     - `burn` — draw (hardcode) subtitles directly onto the video (default)